the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 _[Overview of paper sections to add]_

 ## Intended Target Audience
 While this paper came out from the deRSE23 conference we believe the formulated competencies in here to have far-reaching impact beyond the domain of RSE into adjacent fields of science.
 The most obvious examples are computer science, programmers in HPC and research data management.
-But also the traditional STEM sciences that focus on generating more graduates with a software focus or people that traditionally find jobs in the libraries or compute centers.
+But also the traditional STEM sciences that focus on generating more graduates with a software focus or people who traditionally find jobs in the libraries or compute centers.
+With the increasing availability and accessibility of cluster resources to academic staff, and the growing pressure from funding agencies to prioritize projects that generate archived, annotated, re-usable and potentially remotely executable data, RSEs become a vital link to cross-pollinate computational skills and infrastructure know-how between domain scientists.
-Also funders and research managers can profit from the discussion in this paper in order to observe how software development in academia will be institututionalized.
+Also funders and research managers can profit from the discussion in this paper in order to observe how software development in academia will be institutionalized.

 ## Related Work and Activities